Celiac Disease Weight Gain – Why you might gain weight after your diagnosis

 For me, losing weight would be fighting against my body’s needs and desires.
 Instead, I focus on other things that can help support my body and health goals.
 Like engaging in enjoyable physical activity, getting enough sleep, limiting stress, and honoring my hunger and fullness cues.

 Do you need support or help dealing with your weight change?
-Feel free to contact me or reach out to a trusted doctor with your struggles!
+Check out my coaching services or my Celiac Wellness Journal below:

 DISCLAIMER: If you’re concerned about your weight-change, always consult your doctor.
 This is not an all-inclusive list behind weight-gain, but a starting place.